belle2/basf2/online_book/basf2/various_additions.rst

 .. admonition:: Key points
     :class: key-points

-    * There are two ways of performing Bremsstrahlung correction: `correctBrems` and `correctBremsBelle`
-    * Both of them create new particle lists
-    * The members of the new particle list will have as daughter the original uncorrected particle and, if a correction was performed, the Bremsstrahlung photons used
-    * MC matching with Bremsstrahlung corrected particles requires a special
-      treatment: use the `isSignalAcceptBremsPhotons` variable, or add the ``?addbrems`` marker in the decay string
     * Best candidate selection can be performed with the `rankByHighest` and `rankByLowest` functions
     * These functions sort particles and antiparticles separately